 Jacqueline E. Chapman

-Jacqueline coordinates the digitization of collections items from across the Libraries, including contributions to the Biodiversity Heritage Library (BHL).
-She works directly with special collections, preservation, and cataloging staff as part of the Libraries' rare book digitization workflow.
-Jacqueline often interfaces with patrons of Smithsonian Libraries as well as users of the BHL, fulfilling digitization requests and addressing metadata enhancement queries.
-She serves on committees and working groups relating to Diversity, Equity, Accessibility, and Inclusion, Digital Library, Digitization, Metrics & Assessment, Archival Materials, and Social Media.
+Jacqueline coordinates the digitization of collections items from across the Libraries for both our Digital Library and the Biodiversity Heritage Library (BHL), and oversees the Libraries' contributions to the Smithsonian's Digital Asset Management System for projects such as the Transcription Center and Learning Lab.
+At the Institution, she is currently serving a 2 year appointment to the Digitization Program Advisory Committee (DPAC) of the Digitization Program Office, and is also on the DPAC Informatics Subcommittee.

 In 2016, Jacqueline was selected as one of 18 participants in Collective Wisdom: Libraries, Archives, and Museums, a conference exchange cohort as part of a nation-wide competitive application process.
 Collective Wisdom focused on strengthening the connections across archives, museums, and libraries for continuing education and professional development (CE/PD) and breaking down barriers between sectors.
 This opportunity was coordinated and funded through the Coalition to Advance Learning in Archives, Libraries and Museums, via the Institute of Museum and Library Services (IMLS).
 For more information: http://www.coalitiontoadvancelearning.org/projects